-4. DOUBLE-CRYSTAL SCHEME
+4. Double-crystal scheme

 One of the solution for the problem of high level of background can be a double-crystal scheme.
-Recently in the work [23] the system of two perfect crystals for the PXR generation in a thin crystal and its subsequent diffraction in another, thicker one was realized.
-Such schemes have been used in double-crystal monochromators [13].
+Recently in the work the system of two perfect crystals for the PXR generation in a thin crystal and its subsequent diffraction in another, thicker one was realized.
+Such schemes have been used in double-crystal monochromators.
 The main advantage of such scheme is that the narrow width of spectrum leads to low intensity of radiation.
-If the width of the spectrum is not a critical parameter, e.g. for the transmission radiography and K-edge angiography, where $\Delta\omega/\omega \sim 2\dots 3\%$ may be enough, than the use of mosaic crystals instead of the perfect ones can enlarge the radiation yield in some times [12].
+If the width of the spectrum is not a critical parameter, e.g. for the transmission radiography and K-edge angiography, where $\Delta \omega / \omega \sim 2-3\%$ may be enough, than the use of mosaic crystals instead of the perfect ones can enlarge the radiation yield in some times.

 The realization of the scheme is rather simple.
-As in the work [23] the electron beam falls on the crystal, placed in a goniometer and unfolded at the angle $\Theta_B$ to get the required energy of photons.
-Produced in the crystal photons pass through the collimator which cuts the necessary area of spectrum and angle distribution and is fixed at the angle $\Theta_D = 2\Theta_B$ .
+As in the work the electron beam falls on the crystal, placed in a goniometer and unfolded at the angle $\Theta_B$ to get the required energy of photons.
+Produced in the crystal photons pass through the collimator which cuts the necessary area of pectrum and angle distribution and is fixed at the angle $\Theta_D = 2\Theta_B$ .
 Collimated radiation falls on the second crystal, placed in another goniometer and unfolded at the same angle (geometry (n,-n)) and is reflected in the line of the radiated object.
 To change the energy of photon beam according Bragg's law we should change the orientation of both crystals, the position of the collimator and the second crystal in such a way that the line of the beam of diffracted radiation as before should pass through the radiated object.
-One of the main advantages of this scheme is that we needn't move the radiated object when the photon energy is changed.
+One of the main advantages of this scheme is that we needn't move the maximum in the spectrum more, because in the direction of the initial BS beam the photons, with the energy corresponding to maximum in the distribution of mosaic blocks, re-reflect in a bigger extent (see Curve 4).